 About the team

-The Intellectual Disability Service (IDS) is part of the Specialist Mental Health Services based at Wakari Hospital.
-The IDS comprises of three parts, Ward 10a - a 12 bed inpatient service, Helensburgh Cottage - a four bed inpatient rehabilitation unit and the Community Liaison team.
-You will work alongside the multidisciplinary team comprising of Registered Nurses, Enrolled Nurses, Mental Health Assistants, Occupational Therapists, Psychologists and Psychiatrists.
+The Intellectual Disability Service (IDS) is part of the Specialist Mental Health Services based at Wakari Hospital, high above Dunedin with stunning views of the city and ocean.
+The IDS comprises of three parts, Ward 10a - a 12-bed inpatient service, Helensburgh Cottage - a 4 bed inpatient rehabilitation unit, and the Community Liaison team.
+You will work alongside the multidisciplinary team comprising of Registered Nurses, Enrolled Nurses, Mental Health Assistants, Occupational Therapists, Psychologists, and Psychiatrists.

 About the Southern DHB